HanaAlfozan/2023-GP1-5/README.md

   7- Website Creation: Start working on website's interfaces and features such as filtering and sorting.

-  8- Launch the System: Use the combined model.
-AppStore dataset and the created website to lanuch the system.
-This system will display suitable games for each user, taking into account their age group and interests.
+  8- Launch the System: In this step, the system will be launched after integrating the age group estimation model, the Appstore dataset and the created website.
+This system will display suitable games for each user, taking into account their age group and preferences.